wesaraw/grocery-app-and-list/README.md

 ## Saving your data

-The add-on now persists information in an IndexedDB database using the [Dexie](https://dexie.org) library.
-Items, meals and history each live in their own object store defined in `db.js`, replacing earlier `chrome.storage.local` calls.
+All pantry information, meal plans, and history are stored in IndexedDB via the [Dexie](https://dexie.org) wrapper defined in `db.js`.
+Each major collection (items, meals, history, lists, etc.) gets its own object store with a primary key and optional indexes, replacing the earlier `chrome.storage.local` approach and avoiding key collisions as the extension grows.

 Example code using the database: